DoHerasYang/DoHerasYang.github.io/_posts/2019-12-19-Digital Forensics.md

 **10.How many messages were sent using WhatsApp?**

+From the databases save `msgstore.db` Then in SQLite open this database, right click on Messages and browse table All messages are visible.

 As for the `whatsapp` which is regarded as the very safe chat application, it keeps the message in the local database in local instead of server.
 So the folder where the `whatsapp` store the messages is `/data/data/com.whatsapp/`.
 You can find this file by searching the extension of the file from the `result`.

 ![10](/Pictures/Digital Forensics/Mobile Forensics/10.png)